nullpo-head/dbgee/vscode-ext/README.md

 ### Platforms

-Currently only Linux (including WSL2 on Windows) is supported.
-However, adding macOS support is pretty easy and will be added soon if there are any macOS users.
-Please say hi to me in a GitHub issue.
+- Linux x64 (including WSL2).
+Tested and built on ubuntu-latest of GitHub action
+- macOS x64.
+Tested and built on macos-latest of GitHub action

 ### Languages

 The current supported languages are C, C++, Rust, Go, Python and any languages which Gdb, LLDB, or CodeLLDB support.

-## Extension Settings

-Dbgee VSCode extension has no setting for now.